 - Do not drop or strike the carton.

 - Do not remove shipping bars until installation is complete.

 - Do not remove any moisture-absorbing desiccant bags or protective coatings until ready for installation.

-- Do not use hanger lugs as lifting lugs without approval of manufacturer.
+- Do not use hanger lugs as lifting lugs without the approval of the manufacturer.

 - Do not use chains or any lifting device directly on the bellows or bellows cover.